yekrangiariana/Blog/content/posts/Why the West can't see the genocide it enables.md

 Ask the Algerians.
 The Kenyans.
 The Indians.
 The list stretches across continents and generations.
 And above all, ask the Palestinians themselves, condemned to live the perpetual Nakba — the catastrophe of 1948, the rolling ethnic cleansing that inexorably paved the way for this very moment.

 We recognise the blueprint instantly — the domination, the dispossession, the relentless dehumanisation — because this exact playbook was refined, again and again, on our lives and our lands.

-> It is the cold, calculated execution of a genocide masked by the obscene pretence of preventing one.

 This global reckoning with imperial history stands in stark contrast to the narrative crafted in the West, where history in the Middle East is often presented as beginning on October 7th, 2023\.
 But that date was no genesis — it was a pretext, cynically seized by Israel in its ongoing campaign to solve the Gaza question once and for all.
 This exterminationist agenda drives the annihilation and ethnic cleansing of occupied Palestine.